Ep. 52: Stem Cells and Autism Featuring Dr. Flora Vaccarino

-Citizen Science Effort Highlights How Little We Know About Invisible Life in Our Own Homes – According to this article, scientists are announcing the discovery of thousands of unidentified species living in and around homes in the United States.
+Citizen Science Effort Highlights How Little We Know about Invisible Life in Our Own Homes – Scientists are announcing the discovery of thousands of unidentified species living in and around homes in the United States.

-Reprogramming Cancer Cells Back To Normal Looks Feasible, Study Shows – In this article, a new study in Nature Cell Biology suggests there may be a way to change the code so that cancer cells revert back to normal cells.
+Reprogramming Cancer Cells Back to Normal Looks Feasible, Study Shows – A new study in Nature Cell Biology suggests there may be a way to change the code so that cancer cells revert back to normal cells.

-Does This Phylum Make Me Look Fat? – This article describes that beyond carbs and fats, some studies have hinted that a key group of gut microbes — from the phylum Firmicutes — might be more common among people who are overweight.
+Does This Phylum Make Me Look Fat? – Beyond carbs and fats, some studies have hinted that a key group of gut microbes — from the phylum Firmicutes — might be more common among people who are overweight.

 Identifying The Gene Switch That Turns Fat Cells Bad – This article reports that using state-of-the-art DNA editing tools, scientists have identified a genetic switch that helps govern the body’s metabolism.

-Human Brain Grown In A Lab Could Be Most Complete Yet – According to this article, scientists have developed a miniature brain in the lab that was grown from the skin cells of an adult human and, incredibly, boasts 99% of the genes found in a human fetal brain.
+Human Brain Grown in a Lab Could Be Most Complete Yet – Scientists developed a miniature brain in the lab that was grown from the skin cells of an adult human and, incredibly, boasts 99% of the genes found in a human fetal brain.

-Safeguarding Gene Drive Experiments In The Laboratory – This article suggests that multiple stringent confinement strategies should be used whenever possible in creating gene drive systems.
+Safeguarding Gene Drive Experiments in the Laboratory – Multiple stringent confinement strategies should be used whenever possible in creating gene drive systems.

-Estimating The Reproducibility Of Psychological Science – In this article, scientists conducted a large-scale, collaborative effort to obtain an initial estimate of the reproducibility of psychological science.
+Estimating the Reproducibility of Psychological Science – Scientists conducted a large-scale, collaborative effort to obtain an initial estimate of the reproducibility of psychological science.

-Adding Chili To Food Really CAN Help You Lose Weight: Compound In Fiery Peppers Tells The Body It’s Full, Preventing Over-Eating – According to this article, eating chili peppers can activate the stomach to stretch and release the ‘full-feeling’ signals, stimulating a receptor called potential vanilloid 1 (TRPV1) channel protein which stops a person from overeating.
+Adding Chili To Food Really CAN Help You Lose Weight: Compound In Fiery Peppers Tells The Body It’s Full, Preventing Over-Eating – Eating chili peppers can activate the stomach to stretch and release the ‘full-feeling’ signals, stimulating a receptor called potential vanilloid 1 channel protein which stops a person from overeating.

-F.D.A.
-Approves Addyi, a Libido Pill for Women – In this article, Food and Drug Administration approved the first prescription drug to enhance women’s sexual drive.
+FDA Approves Addyi, a Libido Pill for Women – FDA approved the first prescription drug to enhance women’s sexual drive.

-Biogen, Columbia to Map ALS Disease Genes With Ice Bucket Money – According to this article, Biogen Inc. and Columbia University Medical Center will map the genes and clinical traits of 1,500 people with ALS, also known as Lou Gehrig’s disease, in an attempt to find a treatment for the devastating neurodegenerative disorder.
+Biogen, Columbia to Map ALS Disease Genes With Ice Bucket Money – Biogen Inc. and Columbia University Medical Center will map the genes and clinical traits of 1,500 people with ALS, also known as Lou Gehrig’s disease, in an attempt to find a treatment for the devastating neurodegenerative disorder.

-Stem Cells Survive Wild Ride on Prototype Space Capsule – This article describes that despite a rough landing, stem cells riding in a prototype capsule called the RED-4U survived a long fall back to Earth during a drop test — part of an initiative to research the cells in space.
+Stem Cells Survive Wild Ride on Prototype Space Capsule – Despite a rough landing, stem cells riding in a prototype capsule called the RED-4U survived a long fall back to Earth during a drop test — part of an initiative to research the cells in space.

-Humanized Mice Reveal Differential Immunogenicity of Cells Derived from Autologous Induced Pluripotent Stem Cells – According to this article, using a humanized mouse model (denoted Hu-mice) reconstituted with a functional human immune system, researchers demonstrate that most teratomas formed by autologous integration-free human induced pluripotent stem cells (hiPSCs) exhibit local infiltration of antigen-specific T cells and associated tissue necrosis, indicating immune rejection of certain hiPSC-derived cells.
+Humanized Mice Reveal Differential Immunogenicity of Cells Derived from Autologous Induced Pluripotent Stem Cells – Using a humanized mouse model (denoted Hu-mice) reconstituted with a functional human immune system, researchers demonstrate that most teratomas formed by autologous integration-free human induced pluripotent stem cells exhibit local infiltration of antigen-specific T cells and associated tissue necrosis, indicating immune rejection of certain hiPSC-derived cells.

-Viral Infection In Colon Cancer Stem Cells Mimicked; Druggable Target Identified – According to this article, researchers targeting colorectal cancer stem cells – the root cause of disease, resistance to treatment and relapse – have discovered a mechanism to mimic a virus and potentially trigger an immune response to fight the cancer like an infection.
+Viral Infection in Colon Cancer Stem Cells Mimicked; Druggable Target Identified – Researchers targeting colorectal cancer stem cells – the root cause of disease, resistance to treatment and relapse – have discovered a mechanism to mimic a virus and potentially trigger an immune response to fight the cancer like an infection.

-Rho-Signaling-Directed YAP/TAZ Activity Underlies the Long-Term Survival and Expansion of Human Embryonic Stem Cells – In this article, researchers found that the capacity of human embryonic stem cells (hESCs) to undergo long-term expansion in vitro is intrinsically coupled to their cellular identity through interconnected molecular circuits that link cell survival to pluripotency.
+Rho-Signaling-Directed YAP/TAZ Activity Underlies the Long-Term Survival and Expansion of Human Embryonic Stem Cells – Researchers found that the capacity of human embryonic stem cells to undergo long-term expansion in vitro is intrinsically coupled to their cellular identity through interconnected molecular circuits that link cell survival to pluripotency.

-Genome-wide RNA-Seq of Human Motor Neurons Implicates Selective ER Stress Activation in Spinal Muscular Atrophy – According to this article, selective activation of ER stress underlies motor neurons (MN) death in spinal muscular atrophy (SMA).
+Genome-wide RNA-Seq of Human Motor Neurons Implicates Selective ER Stress Activation in Spinal Muscular Atrophy – Selective activation of ER stress underlies motor neurons death in spinal muscular atrophy.

-Limiting Replication Stress During Somatic Cell Reprogramming Reduces Genomic Instability In Induced Pluripotent Stem Cells – This article reveals that lowering replication stress during reprogramming, genetically or chemically, provides a simple strategy to reduce genomic instability on mouse and human induced pluripotent stem cells (hiPSC).
+Limiting Replication Stress During Somatic Cell Reprogramming Reduces Genomic Instability in Induced Pluripotent Stem Cells – This article reveals that lowering replication stress during reprogramming, genetically or chemically, provides a simple strategy to reduce genomic instability on mouse and human induced pluripotent stem cells.